 I reckon they relied on menustrating women respecting their culture & their honesty to cooperate whenever the rule was explained to them wherever it was applicable.
-Perhaps some Indonesians here could give us more insight into this. over 7 years ago
+Perhaps some Indonesians here could give us more insight into this. almost 8 years ago

 For open public temples this menstrual rule isn't applied, might apply only in private owned temples like Hillary said.

-It's very simple actually for us Indonesians, our expectation to foreigners, be polite (don't yell, don't swear) and please smile back to us :) then you'll be just fine here. over 7 years ago
+It's very simple actually for us Indonesians, our expectation to foreigners, be polite (don't yell, don't swear) and please smile back to us :) then you'll be just fine here. almost 8 years ago